larsgw/citation.js/README.md

   2. `type`: The output type: `"html"`, `"string"` or `"json"` (default).
   3. `style`: The output style.
 See [Output](#cite.out). `"csl"` is default
   4. `lang`: The language of the output.
 [RFC 5646](https://tools.ietf.org/html/rfc5646) codes.
 Currently supported: `"en-US"` (default), `"fr-FR"`, `"es-ES"` ,`"de-DE"` and `"nl-NL"`
+  5. `prepend`: Function taking source CSL-JSON as input or constant string to prepend to each element
+  6. `append`: Same, but appending

 ### <a id="cite.out" href="#cite.out">Ouput</a>